mlandis/phyddle/docs/source/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For some models, such as GeoSSE, states may change at cladogenesis.
 This means the parent and daughters may not all have the same states.
+GeoSSE models ranges as a collection of one or more discete regions.
+In this example, there are two regions, A and B and a lineage may be in region A, region B, or both regions A and B.
+The GeoSSE model allows parents and daughters to have different states immediately before and immediately after cladogenesis, but limits the possible combination of parent and daughter states.
+The 8 allowed transitions with 2 regions are listed below.
+For full description of the model, see Goldberg et al. 2011.
 In principle, only the parent state could be estimated or the three states could be encoded as a single state without discriminating between which daughter is left vs right.
 In practice, this does not appear to work very well.
 Instead, the user can assign ancestral states that differentiate the left vs right daughters.